 At a minimum, this will ensure the server is added to the correct Organization, Inventory and Group.
 If you want to run a Job Template during the provisioning of the server, click on the Orchestration tab, then New Rule, select the Event, and then click on AT Job:

 Please note!
-You must click “Prompt on Launch” on all fields in the Ansible Tower Template for Scalr to import the Job Template.
+You must click “Prompt on Launch” on “Limit” in the Ansible Tower Job Template to ensure the Template is only ran on the server you are building.

 Chef in Roles¶